Get Lucky (film): Production

 Production of the film had been announced in March 2012, when Charles Rovan's production company Atlas Entertainment launched its independent film production & financing label entitled Atlas Independent to focus on producing independent films with Get Lucky servinfg as one of the new production label's productions.

-In late=January 2013, Metronome Distribution and American film studio Universal Pictures via its home entertainment division Universal Pictures Home Entertainment had jointly acquired UK distribution & home entertainment rights to the film from Atlas Independent, Metronome Distribution had been served as theartical distribution for the film's theartical release and would release in spring of that year whilst Universal Pictures Home Entertainment would serve as home entertainment distributor for the film's home video release.
+In late=January 2013, Metronome Distribution and American film studio Universal Pictures via its home entertainment division Universal Pictures Home Entertainment had jointly acquired UK distribution & home entertainment rights to the film from Atlas Independent, Metronome Distribution had been served as theatrical distribution for the film's theatrical release and would release in spring of that year whilst Universal Pictures Home Entertainment would serve as home entertainment distributor for the film's home video release.

 Reception

 Get Lucky was panned by critics.